alefranz/MELT/README.md

 ## Compatibility

 This library is compatibe with [Microsoft.Extensions.Logging](https://github.com/aspnet/Extensions/tree/master/src/Logging/Logging.Testing) 2.0+.
-When used for integration tests of ASP.NET Core applications, it supports all the currently supported versions of ASP.NET Core: 2.1 LTS and 3.1 LTS, but also the now deprecated 2.2 and 3.0.
+When used for integration tests of ASP.NET Core applications, it supports all the currently supported versions of ASP.NET Core: 2.1 LTS, 3.1 LTS and 5.0, but also the now deprecated 2.2 and 3.0.

 ## Serilog compatibility using Serilog.Extensions.Logging